menkes-tom/wordle/README.md

 Process finished with exit code 0
 ```

+The script "Game_simulation.py" was also added to manually simulate a game of wordle to allow a "guided" playthough of a live challenge.

 Playing with Data Science to crack the "Wordle" starting word - Using Pandas with Python
 --------------------------------------------------------------------------------------------------